Useful Tips Before Your Wedding

 - The slow: the easiest dance ever created for the groom who doesn’t like to dance (and sometimes also for the bride).

 - Who should you face?
-If you plan to do some specific move that you want a picture of.
+If you plan to make some specific move, you want a picture of.
 Make sure to be facing me to do that.

 - Turn off the light.
-If you are holding a “simple event” with no DJ, don’t forget to turn off the major lightning or at least to dim it off.
+If you are holding a “simple event” without a DJ, remember to turn off the major lighting or at least dim it.

 Surprise

-Do you plan any surprise for your guest?
-Fireworks?
+Do you plan any surprises for your guests, such as fireworks?
 Cake?
 Other?
 Let me know.

 Grand Exit, Sparkler, and Lanterns